mrismanaziz/Reforestation/README.md

-## My sister bet me $15 that I couldn't build a car out of spaghetti.
-You should have seen the look on her face as I drove pasta.
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.